Twna-Jane/Load-Balancer-Distributed-System/README.md

 ![Request Count Per Server Instance](TASK_4/figures/analysis_one.png)

 #### Observations
-From the graph, most of the requests (more than 90%) are handled by server1, with the rest handling a fairly even number of requests.
-This may be caused by the hash function mapping requests to servers, which may be returning hash values that direct requests to server1.
-This represents an imbalance in the number of requests handled across the 3 servers, as server1 handles a large number of requests, leaving the rest of the servers under-utilised.
+From the graph, most of the requests are handled by server2, followed by server1 and lastly server3.
+Although quadratic probing improves clustering issues compared to linear probing, the distribution is still somewhat imbalanced, suggesting that the placement of virtual nodes is not entirely uniform across the ring.

 ---